Track maintenance causing further train delays for South Auckland commuters today

 AT said multiple temporary speed restrictions are in place around the city, enforced by KiwiRail which owns, controls and maintains the tracks.

-racks were replaced in several places over Queen's Birthday Weekend but there is further work to be completed on the Southern line.
+Tracks were replaced in several places over Queen's Birthday weekend but there is further work to be completed on the Southern line.

 "Most of these locations have been identified as needing the train tracks to be completely replaced," AT said.